TOEFL 2026 Scoring: How to Get 25+ on Writing

 Professional tone for emails (Dear..., Sincerely).
 Academic tone for discussions.
 No slang or casual language.

 Email: 80-120 words.
 Discussion: 100-150 words.
-Too short = insufficient development = lower score.
+These are practice targets, not ETS rules — but too short usually means insufficient development and a lower score.

 Proofread key sentences